The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Homeownership “has always been the American Dream, but it kind of feels out of reach for a lot of people,” explains Jennifer Fraser, director of stakeholder engagement and contact center operations for GreenPath Financial Wellness, headquartered in Farmington Hills, Michigan.
+Homeownership “has always been the American Dream, but it kind of feels out of reach for a lot of people,” says Jennifer Fraser, director of stakeholder engagement and contact center operations for GreenPath Financial Wellness in Farmington Hills, Michigan.